TomoChain Price Hits $0.37 (TOMO)

-TomoChain (TOMO) traded down 1.7% against the US dollar during the 24-hour period ending at 14:00 PM E.T. on March 6th.
-TomoChain has a total market cap of $34.97 million and approximately $3.94 million worth of TomoChain was traded on exchanges in the last 24 hours.
-In the last week, TomoChain has traded 14.5% lower against the US dollar.
-One TomoChain coin can currently be bought for about $0.37 or 0.00001651 BTC on exchanges.
+TomoChain (TOMO) traded 0.9% higher against the US dollar during the 1-day period ending at 8:00 AM E.T. on March 7th.
+Over the last seven days, TomoChain has traded down 13.7% against the US dollar.
+One TomoChain coin can currently be purchased for $0.37 or 0.00001646 BTC on popular cryptocurrency exchanges.
+TomoChain has a total market capitalization of $34.86 million and $4.10 million worth of TomoChain was traded on exchanges in the last day.

 TomoChain Profile

-TomoChain’s launch date was July 15th, 2017.
-TomoChain’s total supply is 100,000,000 coins and its circulating supply is 94,548,400 coins.
+TomoChain’s genesis date was July 15th, 2017.
+TomoChain’s total supply is 100,000,000 coins and its circulating supply is 94,556,950 coins.
 TomoChain’s official Twitter account is @tomochainann and its Facebook page is accessible here.
 The Reddit community for TomoChain is https://reddit.com/r/tomochain and the currency’s Github account can be viewed here.
-The official website for TomoChain is tomochain.com.
+TomoChain’s official website is tomochain.com.
 TomoChain’s official message board is medium.com/tomochain.

 TomoChain supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
 New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be continuously researched and incorporated into TomoChain’s Masternode architecture which will be an ideal scalable smart-contract public blockchain for decentralized apps, token issuances and token integration for small and big businesses.”